Nikhil201ec131/FFT_for_OFDM/README.md

 # FFT_for_OFDM
 The objective of the project is to design a 64-point Fast Fourier Transform chip using Verilog.
-The 64-point FFT is realized by decomposing it into a two-dimensional structure of 8-point FFTs.
+The 64-point FFT is realized by composing it into a two-dimensional structure of 8-point FFTs.
 Fast Fourier Transform (FFT) is an algorithm used to quickly calculate the Discrete Fourier Transform (DFT) of a sequence of digital samples.
 The DFT is a mathematical transformation that converts a sequence of time-domain samples into its frequencydomain representation.